pvzzombs/mycodejudge/backend/README.md

 6. Open `main.cpp`, edit `FAKESYSTEMLOCATION` to point to chroot sandbox directory, ensure there is no slash on the end of the path, also edit `FAKESYSTEMLOCATIONHOME` which points to the home folder of the sandbox non root user directory and make sure there is slash at the end of the path
 7. Open `nrp.hpp`, edit `OUTPUT_FILE` and `INPUT_FILE` to where you store the files to be use for backend communication
 8. Open `rootrunner.cpp`, edit `OUTPUT_FILE`, `INPUT_FILE` similarly to the above step, it should match the `nrp.hpp` macro definitions
-9. Open `rootrunner.cpp`, edit `FAKESYSTEMLOCATION` similarly to step 1, it should match the `main.cpp` macro definition
+9. Open `rootrunner.cpp`, edit `FAKESYSTEMLOCATION` similarly to step 6, it should match the `main.cpp` macro definition, also edit `FAKESYSTEMUSER`, it should match the name of the non root user inside the chroot sandbox
 10. Run `compile.sh` normally
 ### Running the backend
 11. Ensure cgroup2 is functioning